l3-hpc/shiny-le/README.md

 wget https://renc.osn.xsede.org/ees210015-bucket01/LEEM_2013_Calculated_Time0.nc
 ```

-Create netCDF with just TP.
+Create netCDF with just TP. *(This is inefficient and slow, but we can fix that later.)*

 Make a copy:
 ```